 Recording Goals Helps You Evaluate What Works and What Doesn’t

 Goals involve some level of planning, meaning that goals instantly allow you to reflect on your past experiences as a company while always remaining forward-thinking.
 If you’re falling short on your goals, you can evaluate that in real time and reflect on what needs to change: either your methods or the goals themselves.
+If you want to keep your business protected, Garrity offers business insurance for you to stay secure under any circumstances.

 Goals as Part of Your Business Plan